 Does any pet insurance cover hip dysplasia?

 Yes — most accident-and-illness plans cover hip dysplasia if it wasn't pre-existing, though some apply the bilateral rule, where one bad hip can exclude the other.
-In Florida, HB 655 caps the waiting period at 30 days, far shorter than the six to twelve months common in other states.
+For a new Florida policy subject to HB 655, an illness or non-accident orthopedic wait may not exceed 30 days, and a policy that imposes one must offer an exam-based waiver subject to disclosed requirements.
 See the orthopedic section above for the rules to watch.

 Is pet insurance really worth it in Florida?

 It's worth it as protection against a big, unpredictable bill — not as a way to profit on routine care.
-For an average Florida dog, a single major surgery can return years of premiums, while a stretch of healthy years won't.
+A covered major surgery can exceed years of premiums, while healthy years may produce little reimbursement; that is risk transfer, not a promise of positive financial return.
 The move that helps most is enrolling young, when premiums are lowest and fewer conditions are excluded.

 Does pet insurance cover heartworm in Florida?

-Treating an infected dog is covered like any illness, provided it wasn't pre-existing — which matters in Florida, where mosquitoes spread heartworm year-round.
+Treatment may be eligible as illness care if the infection is not pre-existing or otherwise excluded — which matters in Florida, where mosquitoes spread heartworm year-round.
 The monthly preventive, though, counts as routine care: you'll only be reimbursed for it through an optional wellness add-on, not the core policy.

 Will pet insurance pay for hurricane evacuation?

-Generally no. Medical care your pet needs during or after a storm is covered like any injury or illness, but evacuation, boarding, and displacement costs are not a pet-insurance claim.
+Generally no. Medical care during or after a storm may be eligible like other injury or illness treatment, subject to the policy, but evacuation, boarding, and displacement costs are not a pet-insurance claim.
 Those costs usually fall outside insurance — check your homeowners or renters policy, but plan to pay out of pocket before hurricane season.

 How long are pet insurance waiting periods in Florida?